 - The ObjectID column holds the unique identifier for each feature.

-Extending feature classes
+Extend feature classes

 Working with feature classes in the geodatabase

-Manage a set of feature subclasses in a single feature class.
+You can use subtypes to manage a set of feature subclasses in a single feature class.
 This is often used on feature class tables to manage different behaviors on subsets of the same feature type.

-Specify a list of valid values or a range of valid values for attribute columns.
+You can use attribute domains to specify a list of valid values or a range of valid values for attribute columns.
 Use domains to help ensure the integrity of attribute values.
 Domains are often used to enforce data classifications (such as road class, zoning codes, and land-use classifications).

-Manage a number of key GIS workflows for data management; for example, support long update transactions, historical archives, and multiuser editing.
+You can use versioning to manage a number of key GIS workflows for data management; for example, support long update transactions, historical archives, and multiuser editing.